hackle/blogger/src/raw/call-cc-my-ultimate-monad.md

 In trying to comprehend it, Equational Reasoning proves a powerful tool to me.
 Unfortunately this is not the case for non-pure functions / languages.
 What that means to me - all the more reason for us to use pure languages like Haskell, or if that's not immediately possible, try to write as much pure code as we can!

-(You'll find all the source code for this article [here](https://github.com/hackle/blogger/blob/master/src/sample/callcc.hs): )
+You can find all the source code for this article [here](https://github.com/hackle/blogger/blob/master/src/sample/callcc.hs)